-To estimate the severity of the perceived security threat we construct a variable Occupied by USSR that takes on a value of 1 for political parties in countries that were occupied by the Soviet Union during World War II, and zero otherwise.
+To estimate the severity of the perceived security threat, we construct the variable Occupied by USSR (Soviet Union) that takes on a value of 1 for political parties in countries that were occupied by the Soviet Union during World War II as a means to partial or total annexation, and zero otherwise.
 We also probe two alternative operationalizations.
-Common Border takes on a value of 1 for parties in countries that share a land or maritime border with Ukraine or Russia and zero otherwise.
+Common Border takes a value of 1 for parties in countries that share a land or maritime border with Ukraine or Russia and zero otherwise.
 Former Russia/USSR focuses on the countries that by virtue of prior inclusion in the Soviet Union may be particularly vulnerable to Russian revanchism.

-To assess the ideology thesis we use CHES expert placements from 2023 on populism and EU positioning.
-Populism estimates the salience of a party's anti-establishment and anti-elite rhetoric on a 0-10 scale.
+To assess the ideology thesis, we use CHES expert placements from 2023 on populism and EU positioning.
+Populism estimates the salience of a party's anti-establishment and anti-elite rhetoric on a 0 to 10 scale.
 This is a deliberately minimal operationalization of populism.
 Anti-elite/establishment sentiment is a necessary feature of populist parties.
-Others opt for more extensive measures of populism, e.g., the POPPA dataset (Meijers and Zaslove, 2021).
+Others opt for more extensive measures of populism, e.g. the POPPA dataset (Meijers and Zaslove, 2021).
 We note that across comparable waves of CHES and POPPA data, the correlation between the CHES measure of anti-elite rhetoric salience in this paper and POPPA's measure of anti-elite positioning is 0.87 and the correlation between the CHES anti-elite variable and the full five-item POPPA populism factor is 0.85, giving us greater confidence in our simpler measure (Polk and Rovny, 2023).
-EU-skepticism taps a party's general position on European integration on a 7-point scale; the order is reversed so that higher values indicate greater opposition to European integration.
-In Government takes on a value of 1 if the party was in government during the three months prior to the survey (February-April 2023).
+EU-skepticism taps a party's general position on European integration on a seven-point scale; the order is reversed so that higher values indicate greater opposition to European integration.
+In Government takes a value of 1 if the party was in government during the three months prior to the survey (February to April 2023).

 The analyses contain several ideological and country-level controls.
 Economic Left-Right and GAL-TAN tap a party's position on the economic left-right scale and its position on the socio-cultural GAL-TAN scale, respectively.
-In the absence of party-level data, we tap Atlanticism at the country level using idealpoint data.
-US alliance divergence captures how closely allied a country has been with the United States on foreign policy, operationalized as the absolute difference between a country's voting record in the United Nations and the United States' voting record averaged from 2016 to 2020 (Bailey et al, 2017; Voeten, 2021).
-Liberal Democracy is the Varieties of Democracy measure for a country's liberal and electoral democracy averaged from 2016 to 2021 (Coppedge et al, 2023).
-Russian gas dependency is the percentage of a country's gas imports that came from Russia in 2021, the year before the start of the war (ACER website).
+In the absence of party-level data, we tap

+Atlanticism at the country level using ideal point data.
+US alliance divergence captures how closely allied a country has been with the US on foreign policy, operationalized as the absolute difference between a country's voting record in the United Nations and the US' voting record averaged from 2016 to 2020 (Bailey et al., 2017; Voeten, 2021).
+Liberal Democracy is the Varieties of Democracy (V-Dem) measure for a country's liberal and electoral democracy averaged from 2016 to 2021 (Coppedge et al., 2023).
+Russian gas dependency is the percentage of a country's gas imports that came from Russia in 2021, the year before the start of the war (European Union Agency for the Cooperation of Energy regulators, n.d.).
 Vote is the proportion of votes received by a party in the national election held most closely prior to the survey.
-All independent variables are rescaled to 0-1, so the size and standard errors of coefficients are comparable across models.
-The Online appendix provides details on operationalization, with summary statistics.
+All independent variables are rescaled 0 to 1, so the size and standard errors of coefficients are comparable across models.
+The online Appendix provides details on operationalization, with summary statistics.